DhananjaySarathe/flatmate-settle/GUIDE.md

 1. **All Expenses PDF**:

-   - Detailed list of all expenses in the date range
+   - Detailed list of all filtered expenses in the date range
-   - Shows date, description, who paid, who it was split with, and amounts
+   - Shows date, description, category, who paid, who it was split with, and amounts
    - Perfect for record-keeping

 2. **Balance Summary PDF**: